MShariqShoaib/DL/README.md

 ##  Results
 Data was divided into 80 percent training and 20 percent testing and by UNet with attention model we achieved IoU of 0.60990273 on the pixel based resulting in form of mask.
-Predicted masks are attached in the PDF report attached
+Predicted masks are attached in the PDF report attached(DL_Project_MSCSF21M507.pdf) in current directory.